kovac031/DevQuestionsAndAnswers_CSharp/README.md

 Custom filters can be made.

-## 5. how routing works in MVC?
+## 5. How routing works in MVC?
 What types of routing exist?
 Routing is a pattern matching system.
 Routing maps an incoming request (from the browser) to particular resources (controller & action method).

 Routing parses the request in route configuration.
 Then, it matches the request in the route table to ensure which controller and which action will be processed.